Custom ERP Software Development: Guide for Businesses

 The development team counterclaimed this statement saying that the failure was because of WM’s inability to deliver the information and their wishes properly.

-This proves to us that the communication between you and your dev team is vitally important to create an ERP system that will work well.
+This proves to us that the communication between you and your dev team is truly important to create an ERP system that will work well.

 Ask for reports, set deadlines, provide the information and feedback at every step, formally confirm your wishes and guidance regarding the development — and you’ll be fine with this part.